RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="RAK3172 Connection to UART"
 />

-7. By using a Serial Terminal software, check the serial output logs of the RAK3172 with the newly uploaded FW with baud rate setting 115200.
-You should be able to see the serial logs, as shown in Figure 45.
+7. By using Serial Terminal software, check the serial output logs of the RAK3172 with the newly uploaded FW with baud rate setting 115200.
+You should be able to see the serial logs, as shown in **Figure 45**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/uart_logs.png"